willet-v26/PE-v02/README.md

 ![preview](./images-view/preview.png)
 ### Concept:
-The concept was to base the website template on the harmony, the golden ratio.
+The concept was to base the page template on the harmonic division, the golden ratio.
 The golden portion.
 - (a + b) / a = a / b ≡ φ
 - φ = (1 + √5) / 2 = 1.618 ..
 - https://en.wikipedia.org/wiki/Golden_ratio